spaceuma/OPEN-UMA-Rover/README.md

 The rover system is made up of mechanical, electronic and computer parts.
 All of these parts can be obtained from the [Part list](https://github.com/spaceuma/OPEN-UMA-Rover/blob/master/Materials/Material.xlsx).
 The rover is based on a chassis provided by [RobotShop](https://www.robotshop.com/eu/en/4wd1-robot-aluminum-kit.html), an [Arduino Mega 2560](https://store.arduino.cc/arduino-mega-2560-rev3) with a [Sparkfun GPS Logger Shield](https://www.sparkfun.com/products/13750) (Optional) and a customized [PCB](https://github.com/spaceuma/OPEN-UMA-Rover/tree/master/Electrical) that includes [H-Bridges](http://www.ti.com/product/LMD18200) and [current sensors](https://www.allegromicro.com/en/Products/Sense/Current-Sensor-ICs/Zero-To-Fifty-Amp-Integrated-Conductor-Sensor-ICs/ACS712).

 ### Mechanical parts

+The rover chassis can include two or four motors.
+The current version includes two [motors](https://www.robotshop.com/eu/en/lynxmotion-12vdc-200rpm-078kg-cm-ghm-16-w--rear-shaft.html) with [encoder](https://www.robotshop.com/eu/en/lynxmotion-quadrature-motor-encoder-v2-cable.html) (front) and two motors without encoders (back).
+The encoder should be fixed to the motor following the encoder instructions.

 ### Electrical and electronics